 - Short lead times

 - Delivery by Fractory

 Erosive wear causes are knocks in fluids and gases by solid particles.
-In essence, brief sliding motion of particles on a surface degrade it.
+In essence, the brief sliding motion of particles on a surface degrade it.
 Erosive wear’s efficiency is determined by the particles’ speed, shape and hardness.

 The most important factor, however, is the meeting angle of the abrasive fragments and the degrading surface.
-In case of ductile materials, maximum wear takes place at small angles (around 20°).
+In the case of ductile materials, maximum wear takes place at small angles (around 20°).
 Brittle materials, on the other hand, react differently – the maximum wear is at large angles (around 90°).